Waiting times on the phone can sometimes be long. Check our frequently asked questions to quickly find an answer to your question.

 Why do waiting times vary by insurer?

 Waiting times for your diagnosis and treatment vary by health insurance company.
-This is because we make agreements with insurers, where they determine how many patients can be treated at ADHDcentraal.
+That’s because we make agreements with insurers, in which they determine how many patients can be treated at ADHDcentraal.

 We have therefore created a clear overview of waiting times for each insurer.